abayala/term3_path_plan/README.md

 ## Provided Information

-A sparse map list of waypoints around the highway is provided in data/highway_map.txt Each waypoint in the list contains  [x,y,s,dx,dy] values. x and y are the waypoint's map coordinate position, the s value is the distance along the road to get to that waypoint in meters, the dx and dy values define the unit normal vector pointing outward of the highway loop.
+A sparse map list of way-points around the highway is provided in data/highway_map.txt Each way-point in the list contains  [x,y,s,dx,dy] values. x and y are the way-point's map coordinate position, the s value is the distance along the road to get to that way-point in meters, the dx and dy values define the unit normal vector pointing outward of the highway loop.

-The highway's waypoints loop around so the frenet s value, distance along the road, goes from 0 to 6945.554.
+The highway's way-points loop around so the Frenet s value, distance along the road, goes from 0 to 6945.554.

 The car's localization and sensor fusion data is provided, which is received in a message and described below: